 - Always using the water from the cold tap for drinking and cooking

 - First thing every morning it’s good practice to flush the cold water taps used for drinking and cooking for 30 seconds to draw fresh water through the tap rather than using the water that has been sitting there all night

-- If a home or building has been unoccupied for a long period then it’s good practice to flush all cold water taps used for drinking and cooking for at least 3 minutes to flush out dissolved metals.
-If you are in public parks and use a water bubbler or tap it is good practice to flush the water for 30 seconds especially if it’s not heavily used.
+- If a home or building has been unoccupied for an extended period, then it’s good practice to flush all cold water taps used for drinking and cooking for at least 3 minutes to flush out dissolved metals.
+If you are in public parks and use a water bubbler or tap it is good practice to flush the water for 30 seconds, especially if it’s not heavily used.